Importing & Exporting: As Stable as Possible

 Note: There might be some experimentation involved in finding out what works best for you.

-- LEAVE after import to a far away location WITHOUT SAVING (autosave disabled, you can use console command 'coc' LocationExt, if you want).
+- LEAVE after your import completed to a far away location, preferably an interior cell like Home Plate WITHOUT SAVING (autosave disabled, you can use console command 'coc' LocationExt, if you want).

-- Preliminary warning: Huge settlement builds will make your game FREEZE upon saving for a long time (10+ minutes and more).
-It did not crash, be patient.
+- Preliminary WARNING: Huge settlement builds can make your game FREEZE for a long time upon saving.

-- Make a first SAVE in that remote location.
+- (Optional) Make a first SAVE in that remote location.

-- Exit the game and LOAD that 1st save (optional, but i still do it)
+- (Optional) Exit the game and LOAD that 1st save.

-- Let 2-3 INGAME DAYS pass without exploring or questing (sleep; wait; or use the console to alter timescale) before a second SAVE.
+- Let 2-3 INGAME DAYS pass without exploring or questing: sleep; wait; or use the console to alter timescale before making a (second) SAVE.

-- Exit the game and LOAD that 2nd save (recommended to avoid infinite loading screens when you use the papyrus ini-tweaks)
+- (Optional) Exit the game and LOAD that last save (recommended to avoid infinite loading screens when you use the papyrus ini-tweaks)

 - RETURN to said settlement and hope for some good karma floating around...